matrixinfer-ai/kthena/docs/matrixinfer/docs/user-guide/rate-limit.md

   - name: "default"
     targetModels:
     - modelServerName: "deepseek-r1-1-5b"
-  # Rate limit configuration:
-  # - 10000 input tokens per minute
-  # - 5000 output tokens per minute
   # This configuration applies to all rules in this ModelRoute
+  # - 10 input tokens per minute to be convenient to test
   rateLimit:
     inputTokensPerUnit: 10000
     outputTokensPerUnit: 5000